$\ell_1$-Regularized Generalized Least Squares: Regularized Generalized Least Squares

-Overall, the bound is of order $\|\tilde{\Delta}\|_{2}^{2}=\mathcal{O}_{P}(|S|\delta^{2}(n,p))$, however, we see there is a trade-off between the estimation error (from the first term), and the bias incurred due to the incorrect specification of the support, i.e. in this case, the bound holds for $\mathcal{S}\ne\mathcal{S}_{0}$ up to a bounded size.
-As desired, we note that the sample size $n$ in the scaling function $\delta(n,p$) is now corrected, and is no longer a function of $a$, or $\rho$.
-Of course, this version of the GLS has assumed exact knowledge of the Whitening matrix, which in practice is not available to us, we consider a feasible version of the estimator in the following section.
+Of course, this version of the GLS has assumed exact knowledge of the whitening matrix, which in practice is not available to us, we consider a feasible version of the estimator in the following section.